Irish Soda Bread

 There is truly nothing better than warm bread, fresh from the oven!
 Feel free to cut into this bread straight away.

-I like it just as-is, smeared with imported Irish butter (it truly is worlds better!), and maybe a little homemade jam.
+I like it just as-is, smeared with imported Irish butter, and maybe a little homemade jam.

 - Raisins, dried currants, or sultanas (aka: golden raisins)